SettleMint

 Hashlock coordination

-3. Secret reveal -- once the secret is revealed on the external chain, anyone can call revealSecret(bytes secret) on the settlement contract.
-This is permissionless -- counterparties cannot block completion once the secret is public.
+3. Secret reveal -- once the secret is available, anyone can submit it to the settlement.
+Counterparties cannot block local completion once the secret is public.

-4. Execution gate -- local transfers execute only after both conditions are met: all local approvals received AND hashlock satisfied
+4. Execution gate -- local transfers execute only after both conditions are met: all local approvals received and hashlock satisfied

 Roles